-Tradition.
+Reverence for Tradition.
 True artists do not reject the past.
-They “go to school”, literally and figuratively, in order to appreciate and absorb their rich inheritance.
+They go to school, literally and figuratively, in order to appreciate and absorb their rich inheritance.

 Cross-Training.
-The most successful (in the most profound sense of the word) and creative people tend to well-rounded human beings… possessing the self-awareness, humility, confidence, openness, receptivity, inclusiveness, and resilience that can only come from a diversity of life experiences.
+The most creative people tend to well-rounded human beings– possessing the self-awareness, humility, confidence, openness, receptivity, inclusiveness, and resilience that can only come from a diversity of meaningful life experiences.

 Learning by Doing.
 Creative people do not wait until they know how to do something.
 Try something and see what happens!
-I always make more exciting discoveries by doing than by merely thinking.
+You are guaranteed to make more exciting discoveries by doing than by merely thinking.

-Self-Interest.
-I am driven by a need inside myself to meet a genuine need outside myself, always giving to something bigger than myself.
+Autonomy & Community.
+Creativity at its best is driven by a need inside yourself to meet a genuine need outside yourself.

-Discipline.
-Discipline requires two rare virtues: The honesty to admits one’s weaknesses and the the willingness to work relentlessly in order to turn those weaknesses into strengths.
+Continuous Improvement.
+The honesty to admits one’s weaknesses.
+And the willingness to work relentlessly in order to turn those weaknesses into strengths.

 Patience.
-The fruit of my labor will almost never be visible right away.
-Even though I cannot explain how or why, breakthroughs do come.
-And they come when I least expect it… when I am not even trying.
-The process will reward my hard work with a gift when I am ready and the time is right.
+The fruit of your labor will almost never be visible right away.
+Even though you cannot explain how or why, breakthroughs do come.
+And they come when you least expect it.
+The process will reward your hard work with a gift when you are ready and the time is right.